Do you need help recalling or remembering information often?

 Lead is dangerous for people of all ages and genders, but it is terrifying for pregnant women.
 Lead stored in the bones is released into the bloodstream when a woman is pregnant.
 This puts the unborn baby in danger or even increases the risk of miscarriage as it sees the fetus as another organ to deposit the toxic lead.

 Lead exposure is never safe; even small amounts of lead worsen problems.
 To figure out how much lead people are exposed to, doctors measure how much lead is in their blood.
-Scientific Nutrition conducts a test called a Hair Mineral Analysis to measure and analyze lead toxicity as well as it’s adverse affects on your body.
+Scientific Nutrition conducts a test called a Hair Mineral Analysis to measure and analyze lead toxicity as well as its adverse effects on your body.

 Some sources include lead-based paint, pesticides, hair dyes, colored inks, glaze on ceramic dishes, lipsticks, manufacturing of batteries, smelting industries, cigarette smoke, food cans soldered with lead, or tainted water (especially from wells with lead-soldered pipes).